 Fixing Shoulder Pain: A rough rotator cuff

 When I see or suspect rotator cuff dysfunction, I usually also see an unbalanced training program.
 Unbalanced, in this case, meaning a preponderance of chest and shoulder exercises (flat bench press, incline bench press, overhead/military press, etc.), back exercises that emphasize internal rotation (bent over barbell rows, prone/overhand grip pull-ups, etc.), and few to no (mostly no) back exercises that emphasize external rotation.
-This imbalance ultimately leads to or exacerbates poor posture (slouched shoulders), shoulder pain, and, eventually, either voluntary or involuntary time off from the gym. workout that includes flat, incline, decline, and machine presses or flyes which is probably about 12-15 sets.
-Then a deltoid workout with standing or seated military presses, side laterals, or leaning side laterals with dumbbells or cables and maybe reverse flyes or bent over side laterals for posterior delts.
-Then a back workout including an overhead pull (lat pull down), a horizontal pull (seated row) and maybe some free weights.
+This imbalance ultimately leads to or exacerbates poor posture (slouched shoulders), shoulder pain, and, eventually, either voluntary or involuntary time off from the gym. workout that includes flat, incline, decline, and machine presses or flies which is probably about 12-15 sets.
+Then a deltoid workout with standing or seated military presses, side laterals, or leaning side laterals with dumbbells or cables, and maybe reverse flyes or bent-over side laterals for posterior delts.
+Then a back workout includes an overhead pull (lat pull down), a horizontal pull (seated row), and maybe some free weights.
 So the imbalance lies in the 3-4 pull movements which emphasize the retraction of the scapula & stabilize the shoulder and 7-8 push exercises without any scapular retraction.
 This is why so many people in the gym have shoulders that round forward resulting from this unbalanced workout between muscle groups.

 The easy remedy to this is to implement a back/pulling workout after each push workout.
 For example, a weekly training layout could look like this: